Graduate Architecture Programs

 Master of Architecture (MArch)

-The Master of Architecture (MArch) is a three-year accredited professional degree in architecture that is designed for students with undergraduate degrees in disciplines other than architecture, as well as for students who hold four-year, non-accredited professional degrees in architecture such as the Bachelor of Science in Architecture.
-View information regarding accreditation, careers and licensure.
+The Master of Architecture (MArch) is a three-year accredited professional degree in architecture designed for students with undergraduate degrees in disciplines other than architecture, as well as for students who hold four-year, non-accredited professional degrees in architecture such as the Bachelor of Science in Architecture.
+The MArch provides the knowledge, skills and experience with which to professionally practice architecture, alongside a critical awareness of the discipline’s wider social, political, economic, environmental and cultural implications.

 The priority application submission date is January 4.
 Curricular accommodations for advanced-standing students will be made on a case-by-case basis.
 View application requirements.
 Applications received after each deadline will be reviewed only as program resources permit.